google/osv.dev/gcp/appengine/blog/content/posts/2023-in-review/index.md

 ## More to come in 2024

-The team is looking forward to much more to come in 2024 and the OSV schema and OSV.dev’s third birthday in February, and OSV-Scanner’s first birthday in December.
+The team is looking forward to much more to come in 2024 and the OSV Schema and OSV.dev’s third birthday in February, and OSV-Scanner’s first birthday in December.

 We have a lot more exciting work planned in 2024, that we’ll share more details soon.
-Our main priorities for 2024 are centered around improving data quality and supporting efficient vulnerability remediation.
+Our main priorities for 2024 are centered around improving data quality and providing accurate and actionable results that lead to easy remediation.

 We will support these priorities in the following ways:

 ### 1. Building validation and feedback mechanisms for OSV sources to ensure high data quality
-As OSV schema adoption grows, it’s become even more important to ensure consistency and high data quality across all data sources.
+As OSV Schema adoption grows, it’s become even more important to ensure consistency and high data quality across all data sources.
 We plan to provide better validation tools, and build feedback channels to  make it easier for OSV data sources to ensure high quality of data.

 ### 2. Ensuring accurate and comprehensive scanning
 A continuing focus for OSV-Scanner is making sure that our scanning is comprehensive and accurate.
 Accuracy is especially important for us, as one of our core goals is to minimize false positives and vulnerability noise for developers at the receiving end of the scanners.